shujiro-yamakita/Datatables-Editable/README.md

 This pckage support add, delete and inline editing and send form to server via AJAX

 ## USAGE
-Include following libraries in the project(Necessary) 1.jQuery
+Include following libraries in the project(Necessary)\n 1.jQuery
 2.jquery.dataTables